Special Educational Needs and Disabilities

 · Highly trained and skilled staff.

-· Continuous professional development and training for all teachers, teaching assistants and learning mentors including Speech and Language led by our NHS therapist, Autism Spectrum Disorder led by County Inclusive Support Service (CISS), effective target setting and monitoring for SEN support plans led by Mrs Maregeli (SENCO) to name a few.
+· Continuous professional development and training for all teachers, teaching assistants and learning mentors led by Suffolk's Speciliast Education Service (SES), effective target setting and monitoring for SEN pupil profiles led by Mrs Maregeli (SENCO) to name a few.

 · Teaching Assistant (TA) support in class, in small group work or on a 1:1 basis.

-· Specific targets set through a SEN Support Plans.
+· Specific targets set through a SEN Pupil Profiles.

 · Regular reviews of targets and provision.